nvzqz/static-assertions/README.md

 - **Q:** What is `const _`?

   **A:** It's a way of creating an unnamed constant.
-This is used so that macros can be called from a global scope.
+This is used so that macros can be called from a global scope without requiring a scope-unique label.
 This library makes use of the side effects of evaluating the `const` expression.
-See the feature's [tracking issue](https://github.com/rust-lang/rust/issues/54912) and
+  See the feature's
+  [tracking issue](https://github.com/rust-lang/rust/issues/54912)
+  and
   [issue #1](https://github.com/nvzqz/static-assertions-rs/issues/1)